EvansWinner/awesome-line-editors/README.md

 # Some general external resources

 - Obligatory Wikipedia page: [Line editor](https://en.wikipedia.org/wiki/Line_editor).
 - A YouTube playlist, of somewhat dubious quality... curated by myself: [Awesome Line Editors! \(And some not so awesome\)](https://www.youtube.com/watch?v=6ai0L__MROQ&list=PL-qKtep4qPg47t15pl4U4PE6NutDFn89F) ![YouTube](img/youtube.png)
 - Well, mainly, there is the page on the Text Editor Wiki:
   [lineEditorsFamily](https://www.texteditors.org/cgi-bin/wiki.pl?LineEditorFamily)

-  Unfortunately much is out of date, and also most of the editors don't seem to have a realistic way to usefully be run on modern systems (which I consider: Microsoft Windows, Linux, MacOS, Android, IOS, and BSD).
+  Unfortunately much is out of date, and also most of the editors don't seem to have a realistic way to usefully be run on modern systems (which I consider: BSD, Linux, MacOS, Android, IOS, Microsoft Windows).
   But it's still a good place to start looking at things.

   Many could be run in a VM, but I don't consider that "usefully" unless the VM is integrated into the host OS so tightly that it's a matter of just clicking on an icon or running a single thing from the command line to get the editor (not the VM) to run.
   Termux counts as realistic, as does maybe WSL or the equivalent you can run on a Chromebook.
-But the Hercules mainframe emulator would be a case of not a "realistic way to usefully" run it.
+But, say, the [Hercules](https://sdl-hercules-390.github.io/html/) mainframe emulator ([fantastically](https://www.prince-webdesign.nl/tk5) cool as it may be) would be a case of not a "realistic way to usefully" run it.
+Same with

   This is the standard I am using in deciding what to include below, mostly.
 It is also where I would most appreciate PRs for this page if you have anything can add to it.